Featured snippets are an important part of SEO.

 Q: Is being featured in a snippet guaranteed?

 A: No, it is not guaranteed that your page will be featured in a snippet.
-Google uses algorithms to determine which pages should be featured as snippets.
-You can take steps to optimize your content for featured snippets, but there is no guarantee that you will be chosen.
+Google uses algorithms to determine which pages to choose.
+You can take the steps mentioned above and hopefully earn a position zero.

 Before You Go